nuagenetworks/nuage-metroae/Documentation/CUSTOMIZE.md

 #### Notes for `common.yml`

 * `nuage_unzipped_files_dir` is a required parameter that points to the location of the binary image and package files used for Install and Upgrade workflows.
 We require that you have obtained those files from Nuage/Nokia online customer support prior to running MetroAE.
 When running MetroAE in a container, this parameter should *not* begin with a '/' and be set equal to the relative path from the images path you configured when you installed the container.
 For example, if you set the images path for the container to `/home/username/images` and you will unzip the files you are going to use into `/home/username/images/6.0.1`, set `nuage_unzipped_files_dir` to `6.0.1`.
 MetroAE will concatenate the two paths to access your files.
-If, however, you are operating without the container and, instead, cloned the nuage-metroaerepo to your disk, set `nuage_unzipped_files_dir` to the full, absolute path to the images directory, `/home/username/images/6.0.1` in the example, above.
+If, however, you are operating without the container and, instead, cloned the nuage-metroae repo to your disk, set `nuage_unzipped_files_dir` to the full, absolute path to the images directory, `/home/username/images/6.0.1` in the example, above.
 * For best performance, `ntp_server_list` should include the same servers that the target servers will be using.
 This will help to ensure NTP synchronization.

 ### `credentials.yml`